Early stages of collective cell invasion: Biomechanics: Introduction

-In this paper, we consider a circular aggregate comprising epithelial, mesenchymal and hybrid E/M cells and study their migration and invasion at times shorter than that of cellular division.
-Mesenchymal and hybrid E/M cells are subject to active forces that do not affect epithelial cells.
-Cells with different phenotypes have different adhesion parameters.
-Biochemical cues that include coupled EMT, cancer stem cell and Notch signaling dynamics will be incorporated in a subsequent paper.
+Here we focus on the mechanical aspects of cellular motion and the early stages of invasion before cells proliferate.
+Our work provides a proof-of-concept biomechanics framework for invasion prior to cell proliferation, distinguishing it from biochemical EMT or signaling models.
+Starting from a CPM that includes durotaxis \cite{vanOers}, we add {\em novel active forces} that are felt only by mesenchymal and hybrid cells, not by epithelial cells.
+Each step of a novel fractional step Monte Carlo dynamics is divided into two substeps: traction cells that are the basis of durotaxis intervene in the first substep whereas active forces act on the second substep.
+Each cell type has a specific local stiffness threshold that characterizes its response to strain gradients.
+E cells are static and very adhesive, M cells are motile, less adhesive and freer to move, whereas E/M hybrid cells combine both behaviors.
+M and hybrid E/M cells are subject to active forces that do not affect E cells.
+We consider a circular aggregate comprising E, M and hybrid E/M cells and study their migration and invasion at times shorter than that of cellular division.
 Our results show that mesenchymal and hybrid cells placed near the edges of the aggregate escape toward an attraction point as single cells and small aggregates, respectively.
 Hybrid cells are more effective in their migration.
+Biochemical cues that include coupled EMT, cancer stem cell and Notch signaling dynamics will be incorporated in a subsequent paper.
 Our work is a proof of concept that a combination of cellular phenotypes and mechanical properties can model early individual and collective invasion of tissues with possible applications for tumors and cancer metastasis.

+The rest of the paper is organized as follows.
+Section \ref{sec:2} reviews the CPM with durotaxis.
+Section \ref{sec:3} explains how cell adhesion and a threshold of the Young modulus affect cellular dynamics and distinguish passive and motile cells.
+Section \ref{sec:4} introduces active migration forces for motile cells and argues that they need to be considered separately in a fractional step CPM to achieve effective migration.
+Section \ref{sec:5} describes the different types of collective cellular invasion and the obtained results are discussed in Section \ref{sec:6}.
+In Appendix \ref{ap:a}, starting from a circular aggregate of passive and motile cells, we enumerate 21 configurations and parameter values that produce seven different patterns.
+Appendix \ref{ap:b} contains flowcharts of single step and fractional step CPMs.